-Clinical Development progress bars represent the current state of the indicated programs.
-Four indications will be pursued for IkT-148009, which will be pursued tor IkT-148009, which will be pursued for IkT-148009, which was been performed using rodent Itsues and fluids.
-We are currently developing clinical samples to validate or ability to confirm target engagement in the target tissue which has been performed using rodent tissues and fluids.
-We are currently developing clinical samples to validate or ability to confirm target engagement measures if and to what extent a compound ecupies its target.
-Can be used for patent selection refers to urability to use one or more markers we are currently 'Validating' to screen patients for the presence of that marker as a means of defining the patients most likely to benefit from the proposed treatment.
+1Clinical Development progress bars represent the current state of the indicated programs.
+Four indications will be pursued for lkT-148009, which will be pursued through two INDs, one focused on treatment in the brain in treatment-naïve or early-stage patients and the second focused on Gl complications of PD patients.
+All four indication paths will share the same Phase 1 study in lederly healthy volunteers.
+The Company anticipates initiating a Phase 1 b study in treatment naïve and early stage Parkinson's patients with Gl complications for IkT-148009 in the rext 12 months.
+The Phase 2 study may be shared in whole or in part for all four indications.
+IkT-148 refers to a series of portfolio compounds being evaluated for these indications in preclinical models that are from the same chemical family as IkT-148009.
+For biomarker status, Validated refers to proof of target engagement in the target tissue which has been performed using rodent tissues and fluids.
+We are currently developing methods for using clinical samples to validate our ability to confirm patients.
+Validating' in this context indicates ongoing efforts to prove target engagement using proprietary sources and methods under development from human tissues and fluids.
+Target engagement measures if and to what extent a compound occupies its target.
+Can be used for patient selection refers to our ability to confirm services are currently 'Validating' to screen patients for the presence of that marker as a means of defining the patients most likely to benefit from the proposed treatment.